intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 Do not pay too much attention to this.
 By doing a complete install on the project, all dependencies (production and development) are audited, but only production dependencies will end up in the production code.
-You should however pay attention to the production audit:
+You should, however, pay attention to the production audit:

 ```text
 $ npm audit --production